MarteXcoin-documentation/Documentation/introduction/information.rst

   related to the maximum allowed number in a given numerical portion of a transaction block’s hash.
 The lower the number, the more difficult it is to produce a hash value that fits it.
-Difficulty varies based on the amount of computing power used by miners on the Dash network.
+Difficulty varies based on the amount of computing power used by miners on the MarteX network.
 If large numbers of miners leave a network, the difficulty would decrease.
-Dash's increasing popularity and the availability of specialized ASIC miners have caused the difficulty to increase over time.
+MarteX's increasing popularity and the availability of specialized ASIC miners have caused the difficulty to increase over time.

 Digital Wallet
-  See :ref:`this link <wallets>` for full documentation on wallets.
+  See `this link <../wallets/README.md>`_ for full documentation on wallets.

   A digital wallet is similar to a physical wallet except that it is used to hold **digital currency**.
-A Dash wallet holds your private keys, which allow you to spend your Dash.
-You are also able to make backups of your wallet in order to ensure that you never lose access to your Dash.
+A MarteX wallet holds your private keys, which allow you to spend your MarteX.
+You are also able to make backups of your wallet in order to ensure that you never lose access to your MarteX.
 Digital wallets can exist in many different forms and on many devices:

-  - **Desktop Wallet** (:ref:`Dash Electrum Wallet
+  - **Desktop Wallet** (`MarteX Core Wallet <../wallets/MarteXcore/README.md>`_):
-    <dash-electrum-wallet>`, :ref:`Dash Core Wallet
-    <dash-core-wallet>`): Wallet programs that you install on a laptop
-    or desktop computer.
+    Wallet programs that you install on a laptop or desktop computer.
 You are solely responsible for protecting the wallet file and the private keys it contains.
 Make backup copies of your wallet files to ensure that you don't lose access to your funds.

-  - **Mobile Wallet** (:ref:`Android <dash-android-wallet>`, :ref:`iOS
+  - **Mobile Wallet** (`Android <../wallets/android/>_`, `iOS
-    <dash-ios-wallet>`): These wallets can be downloaded through Google
+    <../wallets/Zcore>`_): These wallets can be downloaded through Google
     Play or Apple (iTunes) App Stores.
-Mobile wallets allow you to use Dash on-the-go by scanning a QR code to send payment.
+Mobile wallets allow you to use MarteX on-the-go by scanning a QR code to send payment.
 Make backup copies of your mobile wallet files to ensure that you don't lose access to your funds.
 Due to security issues with mobile phones, it is advised that you don't store large amounts of funds on these wallets.

-  - **Online/Cloud/Web Wallet** (:ref:`Exodus <third-party-wallets>`,
-    :ref:`MyDashWallet <web-wallets>`): Third parties that will store your Dash on their servers for you or provide an interface to access your Dash with you providing the keys, so that you can access your Dash from any device connected to the internet.
-If their website is hacked or if their servers are damaged, you run the risk of losing your Dash.
+  - **Online/Cloud/Web Wallet** (`Read <../wallets/third-party.rst>`_): Third parties that will store your MarteX on their servers for you or provide an interface to access your MarteX with you providing the keys, so that you can access your MarteX from any device connected to the internet.
+If their website is hacked or if their servers are damaged, you run the risk of losing your MarteX.
 Any online wallets should be secured with strong passphrases and 2FA.
 You cannot make backup copies of your online wallet, because you do not have access to the private keys.
-We strongly urge that you NEVER store large amounts of Dash in any online wallet or cryptocurrency exchange.
+We strongly urge that you NEVER store large amounts of MarteX in any online wallet or cryptocurrency exchange.

-  - **Hardware Wallets** (:ref:`Trezor <hardware-wallets>`, KeepKey,
+  - **Hardware Wallets** (`Trezor <../wallets/hardware.rst>`_, KeepKey,
     Ledger, Nano): A hardware wallet is a specialized, tamper-proof, hardware device that stores your private keys.
 This device is able to sign transactions with your private key without being connected to the internet.
-However, you must have an internet connection to send the transaction to the Dash network.
+However, you must have an internet connection to send the transaction to the MarteX network.
 This allows your private keys to be accessed easily while still keeping them securely protected.
-This is widely regarded to be the safest form of storage for your Dash.
+This is widely regarded to be the safest form of storage for your MarteX.

-  - **Offline/Cold Storage** (:ref:`Paper wallet <dash-paper-wallet>`):
+  - **Offline/Cold Storage** (`Paper wallet <../wallets/paper.rst>`_):
     A special wallet that is created offline and is never exposed to the internet.
 Accomplished by using software to generate a public and private key offline and then recording the generated keys.
 They keys can be printed out on paper or even laser-etched in metal.
 Copies can be made and stored in a personal safe or bank deposit box.
-This is an extremely secure way to store Dash.
+This is an extremely secure way to store MarteX.
 There is no risk of using software wallet files, which can become corrupt, or web wallets, which can be hacked.
 NOTE: USB sticks are not safe for long-term (multi-year) storage because they degrade over time.